10 Must-See Northland Attractions: Photo Locations in New Zealand

 St. James Church stands above the Mission House and Stone Store.

-Wairere Falls and another place to swim.
+Wairere Falls and another swimming spot.

-Paihia, Haruru, and Waitangi
+Paihia, Haruru, and Waitangi, Northland Attractions

 Paihia is the base for your time in the Bay of Islands.
-It is here that you find more about nature on land and sea as well as the history of white settlement in New Zealand.
+It is here that you find more about nature on land and sea, as well as the history of white settlement in New Zealand.

 Paihia is an area where you can do as much or as little as you like.
 The beach is right in front of the township with shops, restaurants, cafes and more to keep you occupied.